 Fig. 10 Fracture surface around origin.
-Radial Hackle marks, symmetrical Wallner lines with Arrest lines are existed (5) Identify root cause of origin creation After the identifying the origin, observation around the origin is performed to obtain the information related to origin creation.
-If the residue was existed, material identification should be done using SEM/EDX or FTIR.
+Radial hackle marks, symmetrical Wallner lines with Arrest lines are present.
+(5) Identify root cause of origin creation After the identifying the origin, observation around the origin is performed to obtain the information related to origin creation.
+If residue exists, material identification should be done using SEM/EDX or FTIR.
 Small cracks by mechanical damage become visible after appropriate etching.
-On the case, ground edge around the origin was observed, and result is shown in Fig. 11.
+In this case, the ground edge around the origin was observed, and the result is shown in Fig. 11.
 Obtained information was: - 1.
 There is residue, which shines brightly at the apex near the origin. - 2.
-Due to the residue position, only at apex, it is assumed that shape of rubbed something could be bar or pin, and its direction is perpendicular to the edge direction. - 3.
-Shape of origin is curved, and hidden cracks having same shape as that of origin was confirmed (it is difficult to see in this picture).
-This information says that the origin was one of Chatter marks, created by friction.
-And rubbing direction was identified parallel to the edge by the shape of the chatter mark.
-Generally, metallic material can be seen shiny by optical microscope with reflective light source.
+Due to the residue position, only at apex, it is assumed that the sheet rubbed a bar or pin, and its direction is perpendicular to the edge direction. - 3.
+The shape of origin is curved, and hidden cracks having same shape as that of the origin was confirmed (it is difficult to see in this picture).
+This information implies that the origin was one of Chatter marks, created by friction.
+Rubbing direction was identified parallel to the edge by the shape of the chatter mark.
+Generally, metallic material will appear shiny in an optical microscope with a reflective light source.
 The residue was analyzed with SEM/EDX to identify its material.
-The result indicated that the metallic material was Stainless steel.
-Preliminary summary of mechanism of origin creation is that a something made of stainless steel rubbed apex of ground edge, created Chatter mark and left metal residue.
-The chatter mark became origin of breakage when thermal stress was applied.
+The result indicated that the metallic material was stainless steel.
+Preliminary summary of the mechanism of origin creation is that something made of stainless steel rubbed apex of the ground edge, created a Chatter mark and left metal residue.
+The chatter mark became the origin of breakage when thermal stress was applied.

 Fig. 11 Around the origin.
 This picture was taken from apex of the ground edge.
 Vertical axis in this picture is thickness direction.
-(6) Combine with process information From the preliminary summary of the mechanism of the breakage, necessary information for the analysis are squeezed such as - 1.
-Contact point where hit a position, which pointed out by mapping. - 2.
-Contact was done by machanically, not manual due to high repeatability. - 3.
-Contacted material should be Stainless steel, and - 4.
-Shape of the metal is pin or bar - 5.
-The contact should happen before CVD cooling process.

-From these conditions, the customer found process where stainless steel pin is used for alignment of sheet.
-And the surface of the pin was abraded by ground edge.
-(7) Identify the mechanism of the breakage Finally, information obtained from broken piece and processes are considered to identify the breakage mechanism.
+(6) Combine with process information From the preliminary summary of the mechanism of the breakage, other necessary information for the analysis was acquired, such as: - 1.
+The position of the contact point(s) which is pointed out by mapping - 2.
+Contact was initiated mechanically, not manually, as indicated by the high repeatability - 3.
+Contacted material is likely stainless steel - 4.
+The shape of the metal is a pin or bar - 5.
+The contact happened before the CVD cooling process From these conditions, the customer found a process where a stainless steel pin was used for alignment of the sheet.
+The surface of the pin was abraded by the ground edge.
+(7) Identify the mechanism of the breakage Finally, information obtained from the broken piece and processes is considered to identify the breakage mechanism.
 In summary of this case, damage was generated by the glass edge rubbing with the alignment pin when the substrate was pushed toward the pin as shown in Fig. 12.
-After the film deposition, the crack propagated from the origin by tensile stress, which was created parallel to the edge when the substrate is cooled down from 200-300°C to room temperature.
+After the film deposition, the crack propagated from the origin by tensile stress, which was created parallel to the edge when the substrate cooled down from 200-300°C to room temperature.